-The Boy Scouts of America does not mandate nor recommend that leaders take responsibility for managing a youth's food allergies.
+Scouting America does not mandate and does not recommend that leaders take responsibility for managing a youth's food allergies.
 If an adult leader agrees to do so, then it is recommended that they:

 - Assist in developing the food allergy action plan. - Obtain a copy of the final version of the action plan. - Be familiar with the specific food allergens and recognize symptoms of a food allergy. - Understand the treatment plan and be prepared to act in the event of a severe reaction (anaphylaxis).